RimuQMC/Rimu.jl/docs/src/custom_hamiltonians.md

 ## Hamiltonian wrapper interface

-[`ModifiedHamiltonian`](@ref) provides an interface for wrapping Hamiltonians into a new type with modified properties.
+[`ModifiedHamiltonian`](@ref Main.Hamiltonian) provides an interface for wrapping Hamiltonians into a new type with modified properties.
 Fully implemented Hamiltonian wrappers are documented in the [Hamiltonians](@ref Hamiltonian-wrappers) section.

 ```@docs
 Hamiltonians.ModifiedHamiltonian
-Hamiltonians.parent_hamiltonian
+Hamiltonians.parent_operator
 Hamiltonians.modify_diagonal
 Hamiltonians.modify_offdiagonal
 ```